 Marek Hovorka /CZ/

-Filmmaker & Director of International Film Festival Jihlava
+Filmmaker & Director / International Film Festival Jihlava

-Ondřej Moravec is one of the leading persons in the program departure of the One World Festival in the Czech Republic, focused on documentaries about human rights.
+Ondřej Moravec is the Director of Programming of the One World Festival in the Czech Republic, focused on documentaries about human rights.
 He also works as a filmmaker and journalist.
 He used to work in Czech Television in the department of the cultural newsroom.
-He is on the beginning of the filmmaker career, while still studying on the FAMU film school in Prague.
-He is the cofounder of the film platform called Apropos, which specialises in documentary movies.
+Ondřej studied Dramaturgy and Screenwriting at FAMU as well as Journalism at Charles University.
+He has also worked on many virtual reality projects as a dramaturg.